uplimit/course-dbt/greenery/README_WK_O1.md

 ```

-5. On average, how many unique sessions do we have per hour? **Average of 11.8 Unique Sessions per Hour**
+5. On average, how many unique sessions do we have per hour? **Avg. of 11.8 Unique Sessions per Hour**

 ```
 with distinct_sessions as (